 Mr. Werger is Talon Metals President.
 He is also a member of Tau Capital Corp., a private investment and advisory services company, where he has been General Counsel and Managing Director of Mergers & Acquisitions.
 Prior to joining Tau Capital, Mr. Werger was a litigator with Lax O'Sullivan Scott LLP.
 Mr. Werger obtained his LL.B and MBA degrees from Osgoode Hall Law School and Schulich School of Business, respectively.

 Mr. Conte is Talon Metal's Chief Financial Officer.
 He is also the Vice President of Corporate Development and Financial Evaluation at Tau Capital Corp., a private investment and advisory services company, where he is responsible for financial modelling and project valuations.
 Prior to joining Tau Capital, Mr. Conte was a Senior Manager with Deloitte & Touche LLP in Toronto, practicing in the Financial Advisory Group.
 In this role, Mr. Conte advised numerous mining companies and investors in the areas of valuations, mergers & acquisitions, and financial due diligence.
 In addition, he provided audit, accounting, internal control and consulting services while at Deloitte.
-Mr. Conte obtained his Bachelor of Mathematics and Master of Accounting degrees from the University of Waterloo.
-Mr. Conte is a CA / CPA and also holds the CFA and CBV designations.
+Mr. Conte obtained Bachelor of Mathematics and Master of Accounting degrees from the University of Waterloo and is a Chartered Professional Accountant (CPA, CA), CFA and CBV.